 The world’s cities face numerous political, economic and environmental problems.

-Even though the introduction of the electric bus into urban areas is not a magic pill, it’s a sign of a brighter and cleaner environment for which people can live in.
+Even though the introduction of the electric bus into urban areas is not a magic pill, it’s a sign of a brighter and cleaner environment in which people can live.

 Now when someone asks you why there are so many electric buses around your city, you can tell them – it’s because they’re going to solve many of our problems.